Pruning the Unsurprising: Efficient LLM Reasoning via First-Token Surprisal: Performance under Different Token Budgets

 \section{Performance under Different Token Budgets}

 To evaluate the performance scalability and resource sensitivity of our method, we analyze its behavior under varying inference-time token budgets (i.e., the maximum number of tokens the model is allowed to generate).
-We compare \model with three strong baselines—SPIRIT, Original, and Zero-shot—on HumanEval, LiveCodeBench, and LeetcodeDataset.
-For HumanEval, we evaluate the performance under four budget settings, ranging from 1K to 6K tokens.
-For LiveCodeBench and LeetCodeDataset, we evaluate the performance under six budget settings, ranging from 2K to 12K tokens.
-Results are shown in Table~\ref{tab:budget_he}, Table~\ref{tab:budget_lcb} and Table~\ref{tab:budget_lcd}.
+We compare \model with three strong baselines—SPIRIT, Original, and Zero-shot—on HumanEval+, LiveCodeBench v1\_v3, LiveCodeBench v4\_v5, LeetcodeDataset, GSM8K, MATH500, AIME24, and AIME25.
+For simpler benchmarks (including HumanEval+, GSM8K, and MATH500), we evaluate the performance under four budget settings, ranging from 1K to 6K tokens.
+For more complex benchmarks (including LiveCodeBench v1\_v3, LiveCodeBench v4\_v5, LeetcodeDataset, AIME24, and AIME25), we evaluate the performance under six budget settings, ranging from 2K to 12K tokens.
+Results are shown in Table~\ref{tab:budget_he+}, Table~\ref{tab:budget_lcbv1_v3}, Table~\ref{tab:budget_lcbv4_v5}, Table~\ref{tab:budget_lcd}, Table~\ref{tab:budget_gsm8k}, Table~\ref{tab:budget_math500}, Table~\ref{tab:budget_aime24}, and Table~\ref{tab:budget_aime25}.